klayrHQ/klayr-sdk/protocol-specs/README.md

-# Test Generators for Lisk Protocol
+# Test Generators for Klayr Protocol

-This directory contains all the generators for JSON tests, consumed by Lisk Core client implementations.
+This directory contains all the generators for JSON tests, consumed by Klayr Core client implementations.

 ## How to run generators